AlexiesHyro/SeixelaRestaurant/README.md

 # Restaurant-s-Menu
-Creating a restaurant's menu using HTML and CSS
+Creating a restaurant's menu using HTML and CSS.